Gangs of London (video game)

-Gangs of London is an action-adventure open world video game released in 2006 for Sony's PlayStation Portable console.
-It was developed by London Studio and published by Sony Computer Entertainment.
-The player has the choice to play as five different gangs in London, with different ethnicities and outfits.
+Gangs of London is a 2006 action-adventure video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation Portable.
+It is the third installment in the Getaway series, following The Getaway (2002) and Black Monday (2004).
+The player has the choice to play as one of five different gangs within London, with different ethnicities and outfits.